cmarasco2005/ADSP-31009-Deep-Learning-Project-/README.md

 Below follows an explanation of the code flow (step-by-step)

+The file used for modeling is located here https://www.kaggle.com/datasets/zynicide/wine-reviews?select=winemag-data_first150k.csv (it was too large for upload into the repository)

 ## create_model Function

 * This function creates and compiles a Keras neural network model.
 Here’s a detailed explanation of each part: